-Armed with this understanding, in Section III, we present the design and prototype implementation of CYCLOPS, a peerassisted content delivery cloud service.
+Based on this understanding, in Section 3, we present the design and prototype implementation of CYCLOPS, a peer-assisted content delivery service.
 The content server in CYCLOPS is able to modulate its bandwidth contribution to the swarm so as to remain in the vicinity of the aforementioned quiescent operating point - thus minimizing its cost without sacrificing performance.
 Our design relies on the feedback signal provided through an on-line monitoring tool, which we have implemented as part of CYCLOPS.

-To demonstrate the effectiveness of our approach, in Sections IV and V we report on a fairly extensive series of Internet experiments, in which we compare the performance of CYCLOPS to those of "open-loop" swarm-based protocols used by cloud-based content delivery services.
+To demonstrate the effectiveness of our approach, in Sections 4 and 5 we report on a fairly extensive series of Internet experiments, in which we compare the performance of CYCLOPS to those of "open-loop" swarm-based protocols used by cloud-based content delivery services.
 Our experiments are carried out both in a controlled environment (by delivering content to PlanetLab clients) and in the wild (by delivering content to a real Internet user population).
 These experiments show that our feedback-based approach reduces drastically the volume of data served from the cloud (and hence the cost incurred by the content provider) with negligible performance degradation.

-More to the point, in live experiments involving more than 10,000 users exhibiting highly dynamic arrival and departure patterns, we were able to document monetary savings of up to two orders of magnitudes for our system.
+For illustrative purposes, our experimental setting involves an instance of CYCLOPS deployed as a "cloud-based" service.
+In particular, we used Amazon EC2 instances to create a possible deployment scenario and measure the performance and costs of content delivery.
+In live experiments involving more than 10,000 users exhibiting highly dynamic arrival and departure patterns, we were able to document monetary savings of up to two orders of magnitudes for our system.